Hiam Abbass: Career

 Abbass also appears in A Bottle in the Gaza Sea (2011), a French-Israeli film produced by Thierry Binisti.
 It is based upon the young adult novel Une bouteille dans la mer de Gaza by Valérie Zenatti.
 She plays the role of Naïm's mother.
 In 2012, she was named as a member of the Jury for the Main Competition at the 2012 Cannes Film Festival.
 She made her directorial feature film debut with The Inheritance in 2012.
 In 2017, she played Freysa, the head of the replicant freedom movement, in Blade Runner 2049.
-Abbass has also acted in TV shows such as The Promise (2011), The State (2017), Succession (2018–2023), and Ramy (2019–present).
+Abbass has also acted in TV shows such as The Promise (2011), The State (2017), Succession (2018–2023), and Ramy (2019–2022).

 In 2023, Abbass starred in the documentary film Bye Bye Tiberias which follows her decision to pursue her dream of becoming actress, directed by her daughter, Lina Soualem.
 It premiered at the 80th Venice International Film Festival and screened at the 2023 Toronto International Film Festival in September 2023.